Modified Cosmic Chaplygin AdS Black Hole: AdS Black Hole with MCCG

 where $C=\frac{B}{1+w}-1$, and $B$ is a constant.
 Also, $-\ell<w\leq0$, where $\ell$ is a positive constant.\\ We are interested to consider more general case.
 The equation of state for modified cosmic Chaplygin gas (MCCG) is given by \cite{Pour},

-Setting $w=0$ yields to MCG equation of state.\\ We will construct an asymptotically AdS black hole with MCCG whose thermodynamics will coincide with the above equation of state (\ref{3}).
-Now, we assume the static spherically symmetric black hole metric as in the form \cite{Del, van1},
+Setting $w=0$ yields to MCG equation of state.
+Refs. \cite{Pour, Naji} considered MCCG from cosmological point of view.
+The MCCG EoS reduces to that of current Chaplygin unified models for dark matter and dark energy in the limit $w\rightarrow 0$ and satisfies the following conditions:\\ (i) it reduces to de Sitter fluid at late time when $w= - 1$,\\ (ii) it reduces to linear EoS $p=w \rho$ when $A\rightarrow 0$,\\ (iii) it reduces to the EOS of Chaplygin unified dark matter models when energy density is very high.\\ This fluid propagates between dust era in the past and $\Lambda$CDM in the future.
+We shall construct an asymptotically AdS black hole with MCCG whose thermodynamics coincides with the above equation of state (\ref{3}).
+Now, we assume the static spherically symmetric ansatz as in the following form \cite{Del, van1},

 where